paulgovan/BayesianNetwork/README.md

 * Incoming arcs
 * Outgoing arcs

-Select a node measure in the *Node Control* box and the result will be automatically displayed in the *Node Measure* box.
+Select a node measure in the *Node Control* box and the result will be displayed in the *Node Measure* box.

-The so-called network measures are basically different options for hierarchical clustering of the network.
-Select the type of dendogram to display (row, column, both, or none) in the *Network Control* box and the resulting adjacency matrix will be displayed in the *Network Measure* box.
+The *Network Control* box contains different options for hierarchical clustering of the network.
+Select the type of dendogram to display (row, column, both, or none) and the resulting dendogram(s) will be displayed along with the adjacency matrix in the *Network Measure* box.

 ![Measures](https://github.com/paulgovan/BayesianNetwork/blob/master/images/Measures.PNG?raw=true)

 ## Simulation

-Finally, click *Simulation* in the sidepanel in order to simulate data from the network.
+Finally, click *Simulation* in the sidepanel in order to simulate data from the network for future use.

-Simply enter the sample size N in the *Network Simulation* box and click *Download* in order to download a random sample of data from the Bayesian network.
+Simply enter the sample size *N* in the *Network Simulation* box and click *Download* in order to download a random sample of data from the Bayesian network.

 ![Simulation](https://github.com/paulgovan/BayesianNetwork/blob/master/images/Simulation.PNG?raw=true)

+## Future Work
+This package is very much still in development and mutiple improvements are currently in development, including:
+* Bayesian Inference
+* Expert Kowledge

+Please let us know if there are things you would like to see added (or problems with the app!) by opening up an issue using the GitHub issue tracker at [https://github.com/paulgovan/BayesianNetwork/issues](https://github.com/paulgovan/BayesianNetwork/issues)

 # Source Code
 BayesianNetwork is an [open source](http://opensource.org) project, and the source code is available at [https://github.com/paulgovan/BayesianNetwork](https://github.com/paulgovan/BayesianNetwork)

-# Issues
-For issues or requests, please use the GitHub issue tracker at [https://github.com/paulgovan/BayesianNetwork/issues](https://github.com/paulgovan/BayesianNetwork/issues)

 # Contributions
 Contributions are welcome by sending a [pull request](https://github.com/paulgovan/BayesianNetwork/pulls)